This is a partial transcript from "On the Record," December 21, 2004, that has been edited for clarity.

 VAN SUSTEREN: In terms of — let’s go back for a second and talk about this.
 There are three people who have been convicted, right?

 EVANS: Yes.
 Three people were convicted.
 Two were given the death penalty, and one had life without parole.
-And of course, our governor in the state of Illinois commuted everyone on death row to life sentences.
+And of course, our governor in the state of Illinois commuted everyone on death row (search) to life sentences.

 VAN SUSTEREN: Can you — the one who got life without parole is the biological father of your grandson, right?